runwaylab/runway/README.md

 > Please ensure the `keys/` dir has 700 permissions and your public/private keys have 600 permissions

-We also need to create a `creds.env` file which contains a GitHub PAT that is scoped to allow `read` access to `deployments` since our configuration is specifically looking for GitHub deployments.
-You may also need `repo` permissions on the token as well if your repository is private.
+We also need to create a `creds.env` file which contains a GitHub PAT for using the `github_deployment` event type.
+This file should be in the same directory as your `docker-compose.yml` file.

 ```ini
 # creds.env
 GITHUB_TOKEN=ghp_abcdefg
 ```

+At a bare minimum, the PAT will need the following permissions:

+- Deployments: **read and write**

+However, to unlock the full potential of runway, you will need to give the PAT the following permissions:

+- Deployments: **read and write**
+- Pull Requests: **read and write** (for usage with [`github/branch-deploy`](https://github.com/github/branch-deploy))

+You should be using fine-grained GitHub Access Tokens as you can apply granular permissions to them.

 Now we can fire up runway!